Updated on 12th December, 2022 by Martin Astley

 If your home’s electricity supply is still working

 How many items are affected?

 If just one item is affected, then this item likely has a broken plug fuse or has malfunctioned.
 If the fuse has blown, then replace the fuse.
 If the appliance is faulty or malfunctioning, then get it repaired or replaced – if you have appliance cover, this might not cost you a penny!

 If a series of items are affected, then you should check your fuse box, as a circuit breaker may have tripped or a fuse may have blown.
-Turn off all the appliances on the circuit and then reset your circuit breakers by putting the switch in an upright position or replace the fuse in your fuse box.
-Then, manually check every appliance and fitting on the circuit by turning them on one-at-a-time to find out which one is broken.
+Turn off all the appliances on the circuit and then reset your circuit breakers by putting the switch in an upright position or replacing the fuse in your fuse box.
+Then, manually check every appliance and fitting on the circuit by turning them on one at a time to find out which one is broken.

 If your home’s electricity supply is off

 Look at your fuse box to see if it has a whole-house RCD.
 This can trip if one of your fuses blows.
 Press the reset button or turn the main fuse back up to turn your electrics back on.
 If you cannot reset your fuse box, then there is likely a serious electrical breakdown somewhere in your home; you should contact a Part P electrician to examine your domestic electricity supply.

 Call 247 Home Rescue if you have your electrics protected through our home emergency cover and we will deal with this for you.

 Is the problem affecting your neighbours?